MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 Cancel operations can be difficult to code properly because they typically execute asynchronously.
 Problems in the code that handles cancel operations can go unnoticed for a long time, because this code is typically not executed frequently in a running system.
 Be sure to read and understand all of the information supplied under [Canceling IRPs](https://msdn.microsoft.com/library/windows/hardware/ff540748).
 Pay special attention to [Synchronizing IRP Cancellation](https://msdn.microsoft.com/library/windows/hardware/ff564531) and [Points to Consider When Canceling IRPs](https://msdn.microsoft.com/library/windows/hardware/ff559700).

-One way to avoid the synchronization problems that are associated with cancel operations is to implement a [cancel-safe IRP queue](https://msdn.microsoft.com/library/windows/hardware/ff540755).
+One way to minimize the synchronization problems that are associated with cancel operations is to implement a [cancel-safe IRP queue](https://msdn.microsoft.com/library/windows/hardware/ff540755).

 **Handle IRP cleanup and close operations properly**